DougProceptra/TravianAssistant/docs/SESSION_CONTEXT.md

 ## ⚠️ MANDATORY READING INSTRUCTION ⚠️
 **You must read every word of this document.
 You must read it 3 times.
 The first as a senior architect guiding the work of an application.
 The second time is as a developer that will be executing the steps and directions emanating from document and the third time as business analyst making sure you understand the functions and processes being addressed and how they affect the game.
 You cannot proceed until you fully comprehend every aspect of the SESSION_CONTEXT.md document.**

+## 🛑 MANDATORY STOP GATES - DO NOT PROCEED WITHOUT THESE

+### BEFORE ANY CODE CHANGE:
+- [ ] Run `grep [function] dist/background.js` - VERIFY what's actually there
+- [ ] Run `node -c dist/background.js` - CHECK for syntax errors
+- [ ] State: "The EXACT error I'm fixing is: _____" (no fix without error)
+- [ ] State: "I verified this error exists by: _____" (no assumption)

+### IF YOU CANNOT CHECK ALL BOXES, STOP.

+## ⚠️ FAILURE COUNTER
+- Attempts without diagnosis: 0 (increment each violation)
+- Files rewritten without verification: 0
+- At 3 failures: AGENT MUST STOP

+## 🎯 CURRENT FOCUS (ONE THING ONLY)
+Problem: Background service worker not receiving messages ("Could not establish connection.
+Receiving end does not exist") Verified by: Chrome DevTools console error when sending chat message Next diagnostic step: Check if background.js is valid JavaScript using `node -c dist/background.js`

+## ENFORCEMENT RULE
+Every successful fix MUST be committed immediately:
+`git add -A && git commit -m "VERIFIED FIX: [specific issue]" && git push` If not committed within 5 minutes = IT DIDN'T WORK

 ## ⚠️ CRITICAL: CORRECT GITHUB REPOSITORY ⚠️
 **GitHub Repository**: https://github.com/DougProceptra/TravianAssistant
 - Owner: **DougProceptra** (NOT dougyb83, NOT DougZackowski)